apache/flink/docs/content/docs/deployment/security/kerberos.md

 A Flink program may use first- or third-party connectors, necessitating arbitrary authentication methods (Kerberos, SSL/TLS, username/password, etc.).
-While satisfying the security requirements for all connectors is an ongoing effort, Flink provides first-class support for Kerberos authentication only.
+While satisfying the security requirements for all connectors is an ongoing effort, Flink provides first-class support for Kerberos authentication and SSL/TLS only.

 Kerberos can be used to authenticate connections to:
 - Hadoop and its components (YARN, HDFS, HBase)